ConstantinT/Lantern/README.md

 Lantern.exe cookie --sessionkey <SessionKey> --prt <PRT from Mimikatz>
 ```

-### Access Token
+### Token

-Create an access token you can use various combination:
+Create tokens in various combination and play with them:

 ```cmd
 Lantern.exe token --derivedkey <Key from Mimikatz> --context <Context from Mimikatz> --prt <PRT from Mimikatz>